Filmora Video Editor

 I’ve also contacted the Wondershare support team to test their responsiveness to bug reports and other technical issues, as you can see below from the open ticket I submitted after a problem I experienced during the review process.

-The screenshots I used for this article were taken from Filmora for Windows, but JP was testing the Mac version at the same time and included some comparison screenshots to show the differences in the user interface.
-He'll also highlight any feature differences between the two platforms.
+The screenshots I used for this article were taken from the Windows version, but JP was testing the Mac version at the same time and included some comparison screenshots to show the differences in the user interface.
+He’ll also highlight any feature differences between the two platforms.

 More advanced editing options are easily accessed by double-clicking on the element you want to edit in the timeline, and you’re presented with many of the customizable elements related to that item.